2PacIsAlive/phoneme_classification_network/README.md

 ```
 python network_fixed_backprop.py
 ```
 into your terminal or command prompt.
-Currently, the network only supports 6 inputs.
-These inputs are the /a/, /chi/, and /e/ japanese phonemes, each enunciated by a male and a female voice.
+Currently, the network only supports 10 inputs.
+These inputs are the a, chi, e, fu, and ha japanese phonemes, each enunciated by a male and a female voice.

 Upon startup, the program will ask you if you want to load weights.
 * Loading Weights (y):